Edi Rama: Policies as Prime Minister

-Since 11 September 2013, Rama is serving as the 33rd Prime Minister of Albania.
+On 11 September 2013, Rama began serving as the 33rd Prime Minister of Albania.
 During the electoral campaign, Rama stated that the return of public order was his number one priority.
 In 2013, the Albanian Police was able to cover actively only 55% of the territory.
-The Government invested heavily in modernizing, training, and improving financial benefits of the police force.
-The police earned international acclaim when in 2014 undertook a highly successful operation on Lazarat, a remote village in the south of the country, known for the production of narcotics.
+The Government invested heavily in modernizing, training, and improving the financial benefits of the police force.
+The police earned international acclaim when, in 2014 undertook a highly successful operation on Lazarat, a remote village in the south of the country, known for the production of narcotics.

-Rama has been committed to restructure the judicial system in Albania, which was one of the most corrupted and ineffective judicial systems in Europe at that time.
+Rama has been committed to restructuring Albania's judicial system, which was considered one of the most corrupt and ineffective judicial systems in Europe at that time.
 In 2016, the Parliament approved the vetting law.
-Based on this law, any judge or prosecutor which cannot explain his source of wealth or former dubious verdicts will be disqualified for life.
+Based on this law, any judge or prosecutor who cannot explain his source of wealth or former dubious verdicts will be disqualified for life.
 In November 2016, the European Union stated that a successful implementation of vetting law remains the sole criterion to fulfill before opening accession talks.

-Other key reform was in the energy sector, left on the brink of bankruptcy from a previous failed privatisation effort.
+Another key reform was in the energy sector, left on the brink of bankruptcy from a previous failed privatisation effort.
 His government successfully enforced the payment of billions of unpaid bills and heavily invested in the modernization of the obsolete power distribution network.
 The economic growth, from 0.5% in 2013, accelerated to 3.5% in 2016 and exceeded 4% during 2017.
 Unemployment was reduced steadily, thanks to 183,000 new jobs created in his first mandate, through a war against informality and opening of new businesses.
 Furthermore, with 11.5% in 2019, Albania had the 5th lowest unemployment rate in the Balkans.